 Constant volume chamber — It is used for taking a known mass of fibres and compressing it to a fixed known volume.
 It generally comprises:

-1) a plug cell into which the fibres are packed,
+a plug cell into which the fibres are packed;

-2) a plunger which compresses the fibres, and
+a plunger which compresses the fibres; and

-3) a screw cap which clamps the plunger to the base.
+a screw cap which clamps the plunger to the base.